fantastic-demos/copilot-dotcom-chat-lab/README.md

-# copilot-dotcom-chat-lab
-Challenge exercises and hands-on laboratory on the Copilot Chat on the GitHub.com UI.

 # Kubernetes Codebase Analysis Challenge
+This is a challenge exercise and hands-on laboratory to help you get familiar with the Copilot Chat on the GitHub.com UI.

 ## Overview